 Finding Hot Stampers is all about doing shootouts for as many copies of the same title as you can get your hands on.
-There are basically four steps in this process and you have to achieve success with each of the four if you are going to be any good at evaluating the pressings you own in order to discover your own Hot Stampers.
+There are basically four steps in this process and you have to achieve success with each of the four if you are going to be any good at discovering and evaluating your own Hot Stampers.

 We discuss each and every one of them in scores of commentaries and listings on this very site.
-Although none of it will come as news to anyone who has spent much time reading our stuff, this commentary lays out the basic formula for the process.
-Hopefully this will make it easier to understand and follow.
+Although none of it will come as news to anyone who has spent much time reading our stuff, we cobbled together this commentary to help formalize the process and hopefully make it easier to understand and follow.

 If you want to make judgments about recordings — not the pressing you have in your collection, but the actual recording it was made from — you have to do some work, and you have to do it much more thoroughly than most audiophiles and record collectors think is necessary.